-The centre also features a cinema complex and a food court.
+The centre also offers a cinema complex and a food court.

-A charmingly petite theatre in the centre of the city – it’s well worth a visit.
-This was a 17th century Jesuit college that was converted and now hosts regular performances from classical groups and other traditional Portuguese music.
+A charmingly petite theatre in the centre of the city, this was a 17th century Jesuit college that was converted and now hosts regular performances including classical groups and other traditional Portuguese music.

-If there are no performances going on you can go in without a ticket to take a look around.
+If there are no performances programmed you can enter without a ticket to take a look around.

 Need to know more about Faro nightlife?
 Check out our guide here.